hapijs/hapi/docs/Reference.md

 - `handler` - the route handler executed.
 Includes the execution duration.
 - `handler` `error` - the route handler returned an error.
 Includes the execution duration and the error message.
-- `handler` `method` {method} - a string-shortcut handler method was executed.
+- `handler` `method` {method} - a string-shortcut handler method was executed (when cache enabled).
   Includes information about the execution including cache performance.
-- `pre` `method` {method} - a string-shortcut pre method was executed.
+- `pre` `method` {method} - a string-shortcut pre method was executed (when cache enabled).
   Includes information about the execution including cache performance.
 - `pre` - a pre method was executed.
 Includes the execution duration and assignment key.
 - `pre` `error` - a pre method was executed and returned an error.
 Includes the execution duration, assignment key, and error.